-- Objective 2.1 Redevelopment should be encouraged to promote compact, vibrant urbanism, improve the condition of blighted areas, discourage urban sprawl, and foster compact development patterns that promote transportation choice. - Policy 2.1.1 The City shall develop recommendations for areas designated as redevelopment areas, neighborhood centers and residential neighborhoods in need of neighborhood enhancement and stabilization. - a.
+Objective 2.1 Redevelopment should be encouraged to promote compact, vibrant urbanism, improve the condition of blighted areas, discourage urban sprawl, and foster compact development patterns that promote transportation choice.

+- Policy 2.1.1 The City shall develop recommendations for areas designated as redevelopment areas, neighborhood centers and residential neighborhoods in need of neighborhood enhancement and stabilization. - a.
 The City should consider the unique function and image of the area through design standards and design review procedures as appropriate for each redevelopment area; - b.
 The City should include in its redevelopment plans recommendations regarding economic development strategies, urban design schemes, land use changes, traffic calming, and infrastructure improvements; - c.
-The City should identify potential infill and redevelopment sites; provide an inventory of these sites; identify characteristics of each parcel, including land development regulations, infrastructure availability, major site limitations, and available public assistance; and develop a strategy for reuse of these sites; - d.
+The City should identify potential infill and redevelopment n inventory of these sites; identify characteristics of each parcel, including land development regulations, infrastructure availability, major site limitations, and available public assistance; and develop a strategy for reuse of these sites; - d.
 The City should encourage retail and office development to be placed close to the streetside sidewalk. - Policy 2.1.2 The City's Future Land Use Map should strive to accommodate increases in student enrollment at the University of Florida and the location of students, faculty, and staff in areas designated for multi-family residential development and/or appropriate mixed-use development within 1/2 mile of the University of Florida campus and the Innovation Square area (rather than at the urban fringe), but outside of single-family neighborhoods. - Policy 2.1.3 The City should concentrate CDBG, HOME, and SHIP funding efforts primarily in a limited number of neighborhoods annually. - Policy 2.1.4 The City shall strive to implement certain land use-related elements of Plan East Gainesville, including but not limited to: - a.
-Establishing a three-tiered land use transect for east Gainesville to transition land development regulations from urban to suburban to rural; and b.
-Coordinating with Alachua County in its strategy to develop the Alachua County fairgrounds as a mixed-use employment center.
+Establishing a three-tiered land use transect for east Gainesville to transition land development regulations from urban to suburban to rural; and